vshymanskyy/StandWithUkraine/docs/Misconceptions.md

 ---

+Claim: **Ordinary Russians are not responsible for Putin's aggression**
+⛔️ False.
+The answer is lengthy, (please read this article)[https://detector.media/in-english/article/197381/2022-03-11-the-reasons-every-russian-is-responsible-for-this-war].

+---

 Claim: **Ukrainian civilians are not eligible to make and use the ["Molotov cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail) (petrol bomb)**
 ⛔️ False.
 Ukraine officially allowed making and using such bombs against invaders.
 Russian soldiers are scared to be destroyed by civilans using those DIY bombs.